cinta-hash/2.0Portifolio/README.md

 HTML5: For structuring web pages.
 CSS3: For styling and layout.
-Tailwind CSS: For For styling and layout and responsive design and layout. npx tailwindcss -i ./style.css -o ./dist/style.css --watch to get tailwind to build Version Control: Git for version control, hosted on GitHub https://github.com/cinta-hash/2.0Portifolio
+Tailwind CSS: For For styling and layout and responsive design and layout. to get tailwind to build =>npx tailwindcss -i ./style.css -o ./dist/style.css --watch Version Control: Git for version control, hosted on GitHub https://github.com/cinta-hash/2.0Portifolio

 Features: Here are some key features of my portfolio website: